pierrotm777/SoundModule_Teensy4.0-version/Hardware/V1.1/README.md

 # What news with this version
 This version solve forgotten wire between SD and Teensy.
 Add CRSF option.
+With CRSF it's possible to have a full telemetry if needed.

 ## Schematics v1.1
 <table border="2">